Ban Zu: Description and archaeology

-In 1928, a cache of Javanese-styled gold ornaments dating to the mid-14th century were discovered at Fort Canning Hill while the Fort Canning reservoir was being excavated.
-These include a pair of near-identical flexible armlets, a ring, three pairs of rings (perhaps earrings), an ornament, and a jewelled clasp.
+In 1928, a cache of gold ornaments dating to the mid-14th century was discovered at Fort Canning Hill while the Fort Canning reservoir was being excavated.
+These include a pair of near-identical flexible armlets, a finger ring inscribed with a bird-like motif, three pairs of circular rings (perhaps earrings), an elliptical ornament, and a jewelled clasp with a disc-and-conch motif.
 Some of these including the clasp were lost during the Japanese occupation of Singapore in the Second World War.
+The remaining ornaments have since been reappraised; the gold armband was recently identified as a singhamukha as opposed to its former identification as a Javanese kala motif and two of the circular ornaments bore Hindu-Buddhist references.

 Archaeological excavations were conducted on Fort Canning by John Miksic in 1984, later expanded to nearby area bounded by the hill, the banks of the Singapore River and the sea, such as the Parliament House Complex, Empress Place and other locations.
 The excavations confirmed the presence of a thriving settlement and a trade port here during the 14th century.
 The artefacts found show that Fort Canning Hill was occupied by the elites, with perhaps a royal palace.
 It was also the location of artisanal workshops where glass may be recycled, as well as religious activities, although it was not a major ceremonial center.
 The entire Fort Canning Hill area therefore may have been once dotted with various buildings of political, religious and commercial significance.
 In areas near the hill, evidence of commercial activities and metal working have been found.
 Analyses of Chinese porcelain found indicate occupation of the site from the late 13th to mid-15th century, while evidence of earthenware manufacture may date the existence of a settlement to the 12th century.
 The royal centre on Fort Canning Hill may have been abandoned before 1400 after the attacks by either the Siamese or the Majapahit as suggested by historical accounts.